bling-yshs/purge-jsdelivr-for-directory/README.md

 # purge-jsdelivr-for-directory

-## Action function

-Refresh the cache of jsdelivr for a folder in the current repository
+"purge" the jsdelivr cache for files in some directories in the current repository.

 ## Usage